 What Is Reactive Hypoglycemia?

 The symptoms of a blood sugar crash are mostly driven by adrenaline.
 When sugar drops, your brain panics and floods the body with adrenaline to push glucose back up.
-The result feels almost identical to a panic attack.- Shakiness or trembling.
+The result feels almost identical to a panic attack.

 - Sudden irritability, the "hangry" effect.